secretstartups/handbook/support/workflows/large_files.html.md

 The [project](https://gitlab.com/gitlab-com/support/support-uploader) is accessible to all Support team members at [https://uploader.gitlab.support](https://uploader.gitlab.support) (NOTE: currently, this requires both GitLab Pages and Okta authentication, both should happen automatically if you are signed in).

-**NOTE:** Support Uploader exists as a Zendesk App for use while working tickets.
+**NOTE:** Support Uploader exists as a [Zendesk App](https://about.gitlab.com/handbook/support/support-ops/documentation/zendesk_global_apps.html#support-uploader) for use while working on tickets.
 For details, check the [zendesk-app](https://gitlab.com/gitlab-com/support/support-uploader/-/tree/master/zendesk-app) folder in the `support-uploader` project.

 ## General notes and limitations